noemaresearch/pinboard/README.md

 * `ls`: List all pinned files, folders, and tmux...
 * `rm`: Remove specified items from the pinboard...
 * `sh`: Start an interactive shell or send a...
+* `undo`: Undo the last file changes made by the...

 ## `pin add`